khacnhat/zipper/README.md

 # cyberdojo/zipper docker image

 - A micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Creates tgz files of a kata.
+- Creates a tgz file of a kata or a traffic-light.

 - API:
   * All methods receive their arguments in a json object.